Azure/bicep-types-az/generated/cost-management/microsoft.costmanagement/2019-11-01/types.md

 ## SettingsProperties
 ### Properties
+* **cache**: [schemas:15Item](#schemas15item)[]: Array of scopes with additional details used by Cost Management in the Azure portal.
-* **scope**: string: For the myscope setting, sets the default scope the current user will see when they sign into Azure Cost Management in the Azure portal.
+* **scope**: string (Required): Sets the default scope the current user will see when they sign into Azure Cost Management in the Azure portal.
+* **startOn**: 'LastUsed' | 'ScopePicker' | 'SpecificScope': Indicates what scope Cost Management in the Azure portal should default to.
+Allowed values: LastUsed.

+## schemas:15Item
+### Properties
+* **channel**: string (Required): Indicates the account type.
+Allowed values include: EA, PAYG, Modern, Internal, Unknown.
+* **id**: string (Required): Resource ID used by Resource Manager to uniquely identify the scope.
+* **name**: string (Required): Display name for the scope.
+* **parent**: string: Resource ID of the parent scope.
+For instance, subscription's resource ID for a resource group or a management group resource ID for a subscription.
+* **status**: string: Indicates the status of the scope.
+Status only applies to subscriptions and billing accounts.
+* **subchannel**: string (Required): Indicates the type of modern account.
+Allowed values include: Individual, Enterprise, Partner, Indirect, NotApplicable

 ## ViewProperties
 ### Properties